mattbhenley/Bookmarker_application/README.md

-# Bookmarker_application
+# Bookmarker LocalStorage App

-Simple application for bookmarking favorite websites using the local storage for storing the data.
+Simple application for bookmarking webistes.

+### Version
+1.0.0

+### Usage

+Just download and open index.html.
+It is all client side as it used localstorage for storing bookmarks.